 Singapore

-Restrictions.
-Foreigners are completely prohibited from purchasing apartments from the Housing and Development Board; these are affordable apartments subsidized by the state.
+Also, foreigners are completely prohibited from buying Housing and Development Board (HDB) apartments — these are affordable apartments subsidized by the government.
+And they make up the bulk of the country's housing stock.

 Thailand